AI Burnout: When Keeping Up Leaves You Running on Empty

 🗓️ The "AI-Free Day" Rule

 Designate one day per week where you don't engage with AI content, tools, or discussions unless it's directly required for work you're actively doing.
+Use the freed-up time for healthy daily habits that reduce anxiety — exercise, cooking, time with people you care about.
 This isn't avoidance — it's recovery built into your routine.
 Athletes don't train seven days a week, and neither should your brain.

 📋 The Quarterly Check-In

 Every three months, ask yourself: "What AI skills have I actually used in the past 90 days?
 What did I learn that turned out to be unnecessary?"
-This grounds your learning in reality rather than anxiety.
-You'll likely find that 80% of what you stressed about learning never mattered.
+Pair this with a cognitive reframing exercise to challenge the belief that you need to know everything.
+You'll likely find that most of what you stressed about learning never mattered.

 🧩 The "One In, One Out" Policy